epistemik-co/staple-api/tutorial/README.md

 ### Ontology

 The schema and resolvers of the GraphQL serivce inside Staple API are generated automatically based on the input [RDF ontology](/docs/?id=ontology-and-schema).
-The ontology should be defined in the [RDF Turtle sytnax](https://www.w3.org/TR/turtle/) and provided in a file.
+The ontology should be defined in the [RDF Turtle sytnax](https://www.w3.org/TR/turtle/) and provided in a file path or as a string.
 Create a sample `ontology.ttl` file in the project:

 ```turtle
 @prefix schema: <http://schema.org/> .